PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 historical model records, and inference concurrency of one.
 Models classified as `timeout` in the current managed baseline remain recorded for provenance but are automatically excluded from subsequent runs.
-The active run therefore contains 394 models: 343 expected passes and 51 expected non-passes, excluding 26 recorded timeouts.
+The active run therefore contains 394 models: 345 expected passes and 49 expected non-passes, excluding 26 recorded timeouts.
+The active non-passes are 31 accuracy failures and 18 missing reports.
 Tier 5 models cannot be added because the profile loader rejects tiers above 4 and node ranges above 1,999.

 `silero_vad.onnx` is validated with `-kat input state sr` and has a recorded